vikasmunshi/ConfigAsCode/README.md

 ### Post install

-    create a folder named "**repository**" anywhere on your local disk or clone/download a '*policy repository*'
+    create a folder named "repository" anywhere on your local disk or clone/download a '*policy repository*'

 ## Usage